-The U.S. Department of State's Office of Weapons Removal and Abatement's (PM/WRA) Conventional WeaponsDestruction (CWD) program responds to the humanitarian, social, and economic effects generated by all manner of explosive remnants of war (ERW) and at-risk arms and munitions that are surplus, obsolete, poorly secured, or otherwise at risk.
+The U.S. Department of State's Office of Weapons Removal and Abatement's (PM/WRA) Conventional Weapons Destruction (CWD) program responds to the humanitarian, social, and economic effects generated by all manner of explosive remnants of war (ERW) and at-risk arms and munitions that are surplus, obsolete, poorly-secured, or otherwise at risk.
 CWD activities include humanitarian mine action, battle area clearance, clearance of ERW, destruction of small arms, light weapons, and munitions (including at-risk man-portable air defense systems - MANPADS), and physical security and stockpile management assistance.
-Our assistance program includes projects to existing ERW (Article 7) dating as far as back as World War II.
+Our assistance program includes projects to clear existing ERW (Article 7) dating as far as back as World War II.

 PM/WRA finances this program with funds appropriated annually from the State Department's Nonproliferation, Antiterrorism, Demining, and Related Programs (NADR) Conventional Weapons Destruction sub-account.
-In Fiscal Year 2016, U.S. assistance totaled \$179.5 million for all CWD activities and is projected to provide \$266.5 in Fiscal Year 2017 funds.
+U.S. assistance from all agencies totaled \$366.434 million in Fiscal Year 2017 and is projected to provide \$211.314 million in Fiscal Year 2018 funds.
 The U.S. Government works closely with other governments, non-governmental organizations, and private companies to address the threats described above.

 Clearance programs included both existing ERW (Article 7) and ERW cleared under Article 8, many times in the same program.
-Sometimes ERW is addressed in conjunction with landmine clearance.
-In Fiscal Year 2017, U.S. assistance supported ERW clearance in: Afghanistan, Albania, Angola, Bosnia and Herzegovina, Cambodia, Colombia, the Democratic Republic of Congo, Iraq, Kosovo, Laos, Lebanon, Libya, the Marshall Islands, Mozambique, Palau, Serbia, Senegal, the Solomon Islands, Somalia, South Sudan, Sri Lanka, Syria, Tajikistan, Ukraine, Vietnam, Zimbabwe, and the Palestinian Territories.
+ERW is addressed in conjunction with landmine clearance when appropriate for the program.
+In Fiscal Year 2017, U.S. assistance supported ERW clearance in: Afghanistan, Albania, Angola, Bosnia and Herzegovina, Cambodia, Colombia, the Democratic Republic of Congo, Georgia, Iraq, Kosovo, Laos, Lebanon, Libya, the Marshall Islands, Mali, Morocco, Mozambique, Nigeria, Palau, Serbia, Senegal, the Solomon Islands, Somalia, South Sudan, Sri Lanka, Syria, Tajikistan, Ukraine, Vietnam, Yemen, Zimbabwe, and the West Bank.

-In addition to ERW clearance, PM/WRA supported activities that prevent future contamination, providing funding for improvements to government weapons storage facilities in Albania, Angola, Bosnia-Herzegovina, Bulgaria, Burkina Faso, Burundi, Cambodia, Croatia, Chad, the Democratic Republic of Congo, El Salvador, Guatemala, Guinea, Guinea-Bissau, Honduras, Kenya, the Kyrgyz Republic, Malawi, Mali, Mauritania, Niger, Peru, Rwanda, Serbia, Somalia, Tanzania, Tajikistan, Uganda, and Ukraine.
+In addition to ERW clearance, PM/WRA supported activities that prevent future contamination, providing funding for training personnel and/or improvements to government weapons storage facilities in Albania, Angola, Bosnia and Herzegovina, Bulgaria, Burkina Faso, Burundi, Cambodia, Croatia, Chad, Cyprus, the Democratic Republic of Congo, El Salvador, Guatemala, Guinea, Guinea-Bissau, Honduras, Kenya, the Kyrgyz Republic, Malawi, Mali, Mauritania, Moldova, Niger, Peru, Rwanda, Senegal, Serbia, Somalia, Tanzania, Uganda, and Ukraine.
 By helping countries secure their stockpiles, the United States helps to prevent the proliferation of conventional weapons and munitions, the latter of which might be at risk of becoming ERW, thus supporting the goals of Protocol V.

 The United States also supports the destruction of aging and at-risk stockpiles of munitions.
 Most of these munitions are unlikely to function as intended for a variety of reasons.
 Destroying these munitions prevents them from exploding unintentionally or from becoming ERW as a result of malfunction during use.
-Afghanistan, Albania, Angola, Bosnia and Herzegovina, Bulgaria, Burkina Faso, Cambodia, Chad, Croatia, the Democratic Republic of Congo, El Salvador, Guatemala, Honduras, the Kyrgyz Republic, Malawi, Mali, Mauritania, Niger, Peru, Serbia, Tanzania, Tajikistan, and Ukraine are States where the United States supported munitions destruction programs.
+Afghanistan, Albania, Angola, Azerbaijan, Bosnia and Herzegovina, Bulgaria, Burkina Faso, Cambodia, Chad, Croatia, the Democratic Republic of Congo, El Salvador, Guatemala, Honduras, the Kyrgyz Republic, Malawi, Mali, Mauritania, Montenegro, Niger, Peru, Serbia, Tanzania, and Ukraine are States where the United States supported munitions destruction programs.

 The State Department maintains a Quick Reaction Force (QRF) to address immediate post-conflict and post-depot explosion clearance and other requests related to addressing ERW.
-In Fiscal Year 2017, the QRF deployed to Serbia and Ukraine to conduct physical security and stockpile management assessments and to help mitigate the chance of unplanned explosions at munitions sites.
-The QRF also deployed to the Federated States of Micronesia to conduct an ERW survey and assessment that helped lay the groundwork for economic and infrastructure development projects.
+In Fiscal Year 2018, the QRF deployed to Ukraine to respond to an unplanned explosion at a munitions storage depot.